czukowski/I18n_Plural/README.md

 Usage
 -----

-Suppose, you have the following translations:
+Suppose you have the following translations:

 i18n/en.php: